clarity-lang/book/src/ch05-02-private-functions.md

 difference is that they can only be called by the current contract.
 They cannot be called from other smart contracts, nor can they be called directly by sending a transaction.
 Private functions are useful to create utility or helper functions to cut down on code repetition.
-If you find yourself repeating the similar expressions in multiple locations, then it is worth considering turning those expressions into a separate private function.
+If you find yourself repeating similar expressions in multiple locations, then it is worth considering turning those expressions into a separate private function.

-The contract bellow allows only the contract owner to update the `recipients` map via two public functions.
+The contract below allows only the contract owner to update the `recipients` map via two public functions.
 Instead of having to repeat the `tx-sender` check, it is _abstracted away_ to its own private function called `is-valid-caller`.